ietf-wg-schc/draft-ietf-schc-architecture/schc-architecture.md

    *  SCHC Device (end-point).
 The SCHC end-point located downstream, e.g., in a constrained physical device.

+   *  SCHC Header.
+A SCHC Header contains the information necessary for a SCHC operation, e.g., a Rule ID and a residue.
+The SCHC Control Header transports SCHC's control information whereas the SCHC Data Header transports user payload that was processed by SCHC.

    *  SCHC end-point.
 An entity (e.g., Device, Application and Network Gateway) involved in the SCHC process.
 Each SCHC end-point